Culture of Romania: Spirituality and religion

 Romanian spirituality is greatly influenced by its strong connections with the Eastern Christian world.
 The modern national mythology contends Romanians are An island of Latinity in a Slavic sea and The only Orthodox Christian Latin people.
 There are only a few Romanian Catholics (of both the Roman and Greek rites) and a small number of Protestants, the vast majority of Romanians being Romanian Orthodox (over 81%).
 Despite the diminishing importance of the church in recent generations, it remains the most trusted institution in Romania.
 Church attendance is high in rural communities and among the elders in the cities.
 Also, despite accusations of collaborationism with the communist regime, which continue to plague the Romanian Church, some clerics such as Dumitru Stăniloae and Richard Wurmbrand openly protested against political interventions in religious business.
 There are also some Muslims living in the country.

 Romanian Orthodox monasteries and churches exist throughout Romania, but traditionally, few are constructed on a monumental scale.
 A great number of wooden churches are still intact in the Carpathian Mountains villages, but by far, the most impressive is the Wooden Churches of Maramureș, which push wood building technique to its limits.
 Byzantine influences can be found in most Romanian church buildings, but domestic styles have evolved in different periods of time and in different regions.
 In Moldavia, a particular style was used in the construction of the monasteries, of which some of the most important are the churches of northern Moldavia – UNESCO World Heritage Sites, such as those of Moldovița, Putna, Sucevița, or Voroneț.
 In Wallachia, Curtea de Argeș Cathedral was built in a Byzantine style with Moorish influences, and a great number of churches show Greek influences, especially those built in the 18th century, such as Stavropoleos Church in central Bucharest.
 Romania also evolved the distinctive Brâncovenesc style: the monasteries of Snagov and of Sâmbăta de Sus in Transylvania are classic examples.

+Beyond formal religious practice, Romanian spirituality often blends Orthodox Christian belief with folk traditions, ancestral customs, and seasonal rituals.
+In many rural communities, faith is closely tied to the agricultural calendar and family life, with blessings, icons, and prayers integrated into daily routines.
+Spiritual observances such as the blessing of homes at Epiphany or lighting candles for the dead at Easter remain widespread, reflecting a deep-rooted, lived religiosity.